Sponsored by Uwharrie National Forest, NC

 Location: Thornburg is located southwest of Ashboro, NC off of Lassiter Mill Road, ¾ miles south of Highway 49.
 The complex is on the left, with a sign marking the road leading to the buildings.

-Additional Information: The project will be managed and supervised by two HistoriCorps instructors and will be designed to optimize learning opportunities.
-Tools and safety equipment will be provided by HistoriCorps.
-Lodging and transportation to and from the project are the responsibility of the participant.
-All crew members must be physically fit and willing to work in variable weather.
+Additional Information: The project was managed and supervised by two HistoriCorps instructors and will be designed to optimize learning opportunities.
+Tools and safety equipment were provided by HistoriCorps.
+Lodging and transportation to and from the project were the responsibility of the participant.

 For more information, please contact Amy Eller at email@example.com, 303-893-4260 ext 225.